BYEDUCK/webflux-rest/README.md

 - POST / add new vendor
     - 400 BAD REQUEST if last name is blank
     - 201 CREATED if created

+## Docker

+In order to run the app in docker container, run:

+`docker-compose up`

+And when you want to rebuild images:

+`docker-compose up --build`

+App will be available on port 48080 on your localhost.

+But firstly make sure to build application itself:

+`./gradlew bootJar`